 Nine Inch Nails have have announced the first ever independent release of their 1996 Quake video game soundtrack, which will also serve as its initial vinyl release.
-This soundtrack was originally pressed onto the game and contained music that saw Reznor step further into dark ambient territory, alongside his trademark industrial sound.
-The vinyl will be out on September 16 and is available for purchase here.
+This soundtrack was originally pressed onto the game, and saw Reznor step further into dark ambient territory, while featuring elements of his trademark industrial sound.
+The vinyl is available for purchase here.

-This remastered edition will be pressed on two 180 gram vinyl disks.
-This soundtrack is one of the most acclaimed soundtracks in video game history, with Gamespot critic Trent Ward remarking that it was “Simply put, this is the best soundtrack ever created for a computer game.”
+This remastered edition is pressed on two 180 gram vinyl disks and features a total of ten songs.
+Reznor’s work on Quake is lauded as one the most acclaimed soundtracks in video game history, with Gamespot critic Trent Ward remarking that it was “Simply put, this is the best soundtrack ever created for a computer game.”

-Reznor has been hard at work with several prominent soundtracks throughout his career, and recently scored the hit HBO program Watchmen.
-His Oscar-winning soundtrack for the 2009 David Fincher film The Social Network alongside fellow Nine Inch Nails member Atticus Ross will also host a double vinyl LP release on September 16.
+Reznor’s soundtrack work has continued to garner acclaim, as he recently scored the hit HBO program Watchmen.
+His Oscar-winning soundtrack for the 2009 David Fincher film The Social Network, which was recorded alongside fellow Nine Inch Nails band mate Atticus Ross, also hosts a double vinyl LP release on Nine Inch Nails’ website.

 Several members of the group’s live lineup such as guitarist Robin Finck, keyboardist, Alessandro Cortini and drummer and Ilan Rubin have been nominated for the Rock & Roll Hall of Fame alongside Reznor and Ross.
-The duo is still hard at work, with Reznor announcing that he is working on new Nine Inch Nails music during the quarantine and releasing Ghosts V & VI in April.
+The duo is still hard at work, with Reznor announcing that he is working on new Nine Inch Nails music during the quarantine, following the release of Ghosts V & VI in April.

 Quake soundtrack track list